Japan’s Hiking Insurance Providers Compared

 Hiking and Adventure Sports Insurance

-One of the most common inquiries I get from my readers is about hiking insurance.
+One of the most common enquiries I get from my readers is about hiking insurance.
 Do I need it?
 Quite possibly.
 Is it necessary over and above travel insurance already purchased at home?
 Maybe as some travel insurance policies stipulate hiking under 2000 metres altitude.
 Are there local companies that you’d recommend for people coming from abroad?
-There are a couple, but you need at least a rudimentary grasp of Japanese plus the help of Google Translate as their websites are only in Japanese.
+There are a couple, but you need at least a rudimentary grasp of Japanese plus the help of Google Translate, as their websites are only in Japanese.
 What is the cost of a helicopter rescue in Japan?
 Deploying a helicopter for example, in Saitama Prefecture (it varies according to the prefecture) costs 60,000 yen per hour.
 To name but a few.

 If there is any doubt as to the need to take out hiking insurance I suggest first reading this post “Hiking in Japan: Why Insurance Matters” which cites an average rescue cost of ¥398,000 ($3,500 USD).
-Also, according to this Nippon article there were 2,600 mountain-related incidents involving over 3,000 people across Japan in 2018.
+Also, according to this Nippon article, there were 2,600 mountain-related incidents involving over 3,000 people across Japan in 2018.
 In the same year, 169 foreigners were involved in incidents, a five-fold increase over the previous five years.

-Insurance ProviderAnnual feeInsurance periodHow to applyActivities coveredOther details
+Insurance ProviderCostInsurance periodHow to applyActivities coveredOther details

 MontbellFrom ¥8270 for a basic "climbing" and ¥2930 for a basic “outdoors”1 / 3 / 5 yearsOnlineVaries according to the planSearch and rescue up to ¥5 million / hospitalisation / death and disablement / indemnity liability